stepanenko/stepanenko/readme.md

 > _Measuring programming progress by lines of code is like measuring aircraft building progress by weight. -- BILL GATES_

-> _Software performance is not about how many features you complete or how much code you type.
-It’s about how much value you create._

 > _Strive to write as little JavaScript as possible._

 > _First just make it work, then make it work right, then make it work better(faster)._